Touch the Clouds: Cheyenne River Reservation

-Statue honoring Touch the Clouds at Reliant Arena in Houston.
-In 2015 the statue was moved to Edmond, Oklahoma.

 Touch the Clouds and his band finally returned in February 1878 to the Cheyenne River Reservation in central South Dakota.
 He lived there the remainder of his life.
 By the spring of 1882, the last remaining Minneconjou bands had returned to Cheyenne River, bringing together the tribe for the first time in several decades.
 By this time, only three of the traditional six headmen of the tribe were still alive.
 In 1882, the Minneconjou either affirmed or appointed new leaders to fill vacancies.
 Touch the Clouds was confirmed as a "shirt wearer" to fill the position of his late father.
 The other new leaders selected included White Bull, Big Crow, White Swan and Touch the Bear.
 At the ceremony, the new leaders sang the following song: "It is hard to be chief; But I do my best to be a chief."

 In 1898, Touch the Clouds traveled to Omaha, Nebraska as part of the Trans-Mississippi and International Exposition, where he was photographed by Frank A. Rinehart.

 Touch the Clouds continued to be a vocal advocate for his people for the remainder of his life.
 In 1884, Rev. Addison Foster visited the Cheyenne River Reservation.
 Following a church service, Touch the Clouds remained behind "to say that he felt the importance of this new way and that he wished for himself and his people schools and churches."
 He died on September 5, 1905, on Cherry Creek River, South Dakota.

 Touch the Clouds was married at least twice.
 He had several daughters and at least one son.
 His oldest son, Amos Charging First, succeeded his father as a community leader, the next in the dynasty of Minneconjou headmen starting with the great Lone Horn.